oracle-terraform-modules/terraform-oci-compute-instance/examples/instances_reserved_public_ip/README.md

 # Creating Compute Instances using Flex shape

-This example illustrates how to use this module to creates compute instances using Flex Shape, and optionally provision and attach a block volume to the created instances.
+This example illustrates how to use this module to creates compute instances with a reserved public IP.

-Two modules will be configured:
+One modules will be configured:

-- the first module will create 1 instance (1 OCPU, 16GB RAM) with 1 Block Volume (50GB) attached to it
+- 1 instance (1 OCPU, 1GB RAM) with a reserved public IP associated with the Primary IP of the primary VNIC.
-- the second module, if uncommented,  will create 4 instances (1 OCUP, 1GB RAM) with no additional Block Volume

 ## Prerequisites